dylannevans/LiveJournal/README.md

 [Dylan's livejournal](https://github.com/dylannevans/LiveJournal) © (whenever the last commit was) by [Dylan Evans](https://saltyonsecurity.net/) is licensed under  [Attribution-NonCommercial-ShareAlike 4.0 International](http://creativecommons.org/licenses/by-nc-sa/4.0/?ref=chooser-v1)

 At the time of writing this disclosure, LiveJournal was a trademark of some iffy Russian holding company of has-been internet properties.
-I use the term generically to convey the spirit in which it is written - an authentic, perhaps oversharing invitation to an indeterminate number of strangers to engage and speak into my life, reflective of its mid-aughts gestalt.
+I use the term generically to convey the spirit in which it this is written - an authentic, perhaps oversharing invitation to an indeterminate number of strangers to engage and speak into my life, reflective of that term's gestalt during their heyday and broad use since.